Mika Häkkinen

+After retiring from Formula One, Häkkinen competed in the Deutsche Tourenwagen Masters from 2005 to 2007 for HWA.
+Upon his retirement from motor racing in 2007, he moved into driver management and became a brand ambassador for Mercedes-AMG.
+Since 2022, Häkkinen has been a commentator and pundit for Viaplay.

 Early life and career

 Häkkinen was born in Helsingin maalaiskunta, Finland, on 28 September 1968 to Harri, a shortwave radio operator and a part-time taxi driver, and Aila Häkkinen, who worked as a secretary.
-He has one sister, Nina, who ran a fan site for her brother until its closure in 1998.
+He has one sister, Nina, who ran a fan site for him until its closure in 1998.
 Häkkinen lived in the same street as Mika Salo with the two later becoming friends.
 As a child, Häkkinen played ice hockey and football.

 When Häkkinen was five years old, his parents rented a go-kart for him to take to a track near their home.
 Despite an early crash, Häkkinen wished to continue racing, and his father bought him his first go-kart, one that Henri Toivonen had previously competed with.
 He later won his first karting race in 1975 at the Keimola Motor Stadium where he raced in the regional karting championships in 1978 and 1979, winning the Keimola Club Championship in both years.
 Häkkinen found further success in 1980 when he won the Swedish Lapland Cup and finished fourth in the 85cc class of the Lapland Karting Championship.
 Around this time, Häkkinen also drove a Volkswagen Beetle on the frozen lakes of Finland with friend Mika Sohlberg.

 In 1981, Häkkinen won his first major karting title, the 85cc class of the Finnish Karting Championship.
 The following year, he finished runner-up in the 85cc class of the Formula Mini series and later won the Ronnie Peterson Memorial event and the Salpauselka Cup in Lahti.
 Häkkinen moved to the Formula Nordic 100cc class for 1983, where he became the champion on his first attempt and also participated in the A Junior Team Races for Finland alongside Taru Rinne, Jaana Nyman and Marko Mankonen, with the line-up taking the championship.